The Entrepreneurship Cell, IIT Bombay: History

 In October 1998, The Entrepreneurship Cell was formed by the students of IIT Bombay with the mission of promoting the culture of entrepreneurship within the campus of IIT Bombay.
 E-Cell IIT Bombay was one of the founding members of the National Entrepreneurship Network.

 In 1999, 'Right Half', the first campus startup of IIT Bombay and any engineering institute in India was founded by Kashyap Deorah (B.Tech, CSE, Batch of 2000) along with two of his batchmates in their final year.

 In 2000, business incubator SINE was inaugurated by Mr. Nandan Nilekani (Founder & Ex-CEO, Infosys) and Mr. Kanwal Rekhi (Venture Capitalist & Director, TiE).
 The incubator jump starts with 8 startups in the year.

 In 2008, E-Cell, IIT Bombay represented India and the Indian sub-continent at the `Global Conference of E-Cells’ organized by Massachusetts Institute of Technology at Madrid, Spain in April 2008.

 In 2010, 1985 batch of IIT-B decides to support Eureka.

 In 2011, E-Cell officially collaborated with E-Bootcamp organized by BASES (Business Association of Stanford Entrepreneurial Students), Stanford University for Eureka!

-In 2012, E-Cell, IIT-Bombay collaborated with Harvard US-India Initiative (HUH) to conduct an international conference on Entrepreneurship and Innovation.
-E-Summit witnessed huge participation from youth across India.

-In 2013, E-Summit became the 1st entrepreneurship promoting event to conferred with UNESCO patronage.
-E-Cell spearheaded the formation of Entrepreneurship Centre of the Institute which was launched at E-Summit 2014.
-National Entrepreneurship Challenge initiated by E-Cell IITB reaches out to 150 colleges, leading to the creation of more than 50 E-Cells in the country.

-In 2014, the first edition of The Ten Minute Million Challenge (TTMM) was held.
-The competition provided on-spot funding to its participants.
-The first edition was a huge success with 6 out of 10 participants receiving funding from investors.
-In the same year, E-Cell IIT Bombay organized its pre-summit India tour, Envoyage 2014, which spanned 13 cities including Jaipur, Pune, Nashik, and Bangalore, and featured speaking sessions and regional judging by experts such as Dinesh Modi, Muki Regunathan, and Paresh Gupta.